 This is, in our opinion, the BEST option.
 This is one of the most popular choices for bathrooms across the UK.
 Some of the reasons are the variety of style options available while also it offers supreme practicality and good aesthetics.

 SHEET vinyl flooring is your best option if you expect extreme amounts of water in your bathroom.
 Poorly laid and gappy laid seams are floor “killers”.
 Adopting sheet vinyl means it is possible to have a totally seamless floor and with some of these any joins that are required can be heat sealed so that they are totally impervious and no water can penetrate.

-LVT (PLANK or TILE) looks fantastic and as the style choices are endless – you can run away with your imagination.
-As these are fully adhered to the floor, they offer a high level of protection against water/ moisture
+LVT (PLANK or TILE) such as Amtico and Karndean looks fantastic and as the style choices are endless – you can run away with your imagination.
+As these are fully adhered to the floor, they offer a high level of protection against water/ moisture.

 ENGINEERED Wood has a plywood base that holds up well against moisture.
 It also looks great as the top layer is real wood.
 (Not suitable for areas with extreme moisture or humidity)